-It can be the epicenter of marital arguments - the single bathroom sink.
-Does one partner wake up earlier than the other to gain that one-on-one sink time?
-Does the couple test their marriage with a well-coordinated grooming ballet each morning?
-The cost of putting in a double bathroom sink should more than offset by the value of efficiency and added marital bliss.
+A single-sink bathroom can be the epicenter of marital arguments.
+Does one partner wake up earlier to beat the other to the sink?
+The cost of putting in a double bathroom sink should be more than offset by the value of efficiency and added marital bliss.
 The double bathroom sink is a very common upgrade in homes today.
 It is the modern decorating version of the bicycle built for two.

 Tools and Materials: